Dave Randall (musician): Political activism and writing

 Randall has been associated with a number of leftwing campaigns and organisations.
 He was a member of the Socialist Workers Party (Britain) from 2004 until 2013 and has performed for the Stop The War Coalition, Love Music Hate Racism and the People's Assembly Against Austerity.
 He is also a patron of the Palestine Solidarity Campaign.

 His book about music and politics, Sound System: The Political Power of Music, was published by Pluto Press in 2017 and he has subsequently given guest lectures on the subject at a number of universities and conferences in the UK, Ireland, USA, Canada and South Africa.
+A revised and updated second edition of Sound System: The Political Power of Music, was published by Pluto Press in 2025.

-He has also written for The Guardian and is a regular contributor to the Brixton Blog and Counterfire.
+He has also written for The Guardian and is a regular contributor to the Brixton Blog and Counterfire.org.